Women entrepreneurs in Kenya are catalysts for change

 1. Access to markets

-Many women entrepreneurs in Kenya may experience challenges in accessing markets.
-They sell their products only locally and at minimal, sometimes unfair, prices.
-This limits their opportunity to scale their businesses and contribute to a sustainable economy.
-Access to markets outside their immediate environment is important.
+Women entrepreneurs in Kenya often experience challenges in accessing markets.
+They are resilient entrepreneurs that successfully sell their products locally, but often at minimal, sometimes unfair, prices.
+By gaining access to a larger market, their opportunity to scale their businesses and contribute to a sustainable economy would be greater.
 These can be regional or international export markets.
-"Women entrepreneurs who reach other markets can earn a more decent income for their households.
-It strengthens their self-confidence and makes it easier for them to invest."
+"Women entrepreneurs who reach other markets can earn a more decent income for their households and could invest more easily."

-In Kenya, CBI initiated the introduction of several access-to-market solutions.
-One of these was to help 11 trade support institutions (TSIs) make their export services more inclusive and better suited for women entrepreneurs.
+In Kenya, CBI shared several access-to-market solutions.
+One of these was to encourage 11 trade support institutions (TSIs) make their export services more inclusive and suited for women entrepreneurs.
 A total of 55 employees from these institutions attended a training course in gender-responsive export services.
 "Our aim was to ensure that these TSIs put the theory of supporting women entrepreneurs into daily practice," comments Renee.
 CBI and its partners reviewed the TSIs' progress at the start and end of the year to track changes over time.
 To encourage healthy competition, they launched an award programme, offering a prize for the best-performing TSI advancing gender-responsive services.
-"We have laid the foundation for TSIs in Kenya to embed gender responsiveness in their activities," concludes Renee.
+"This led to the foundation for TSIs in Kenya to embed gender responsiveness in their activities," concludes Renee.

 2. Access to finance

 For many women entrepreneurs in Kenya, funding business growth is a huge challenge.
 "Most of them have a bank account, but cannot get a loan," Renee says.
-"This is because they lack information about financial products, or because they do not have collateral, such as land.
+"This is because they do not receive the needed information about financial products, or because they do not have collateral, such as land.
 Lenders often reject women entrepreneurs, assuming they only run a micro-business, especially in agriculture.
-This discourages many women from applying.
-As a result, their businesses and incomes cannot grow.
-And banks miss out on a profitable client base."
+This can discourage many women from applying.
+As a result, it is more difficult for their businesses and incomes to grow.
+And banks miss out on a successful, profitable client base."

 3. Speaking up with One Voice

 Historically, Kenya has had numerous women's associations.
 They were mainly active within their own networks.
-This led to a third focal point in our work with women: the establishment of One Voice.
-One Voice is an organisation that brings together women entrepreneurs in Kenya to work and grow together.
+This led to a third focal point in our collaboration with women: The establishment of One Voice.
+One Voice is an organisation that connects women entrepreneurs in Kenya to network, collaborate and grow together.
 "The power of One Voice quickly became clear," observes Renee.
-"It is a place where women can think together and speak out.
+"It is a place where women can share thoughts and speak out.
 Together, they can influence government regulations and strengthen their role in trade and export.
 One Voice still has a lot of work to do to become strong, clear, and financially independent.
-But already, this organisation is empowering and liberating women entrepreneurs in Kenya."
+But already, organised women entrepreneurs in Kenya show they are leading the way towards structural change and fair market access."

 An example: Real impact in the macadamia sector